RTEMS/rtems-docs/c_user/pci_library.rst

 PCI Shell command
 -----------------

-The RTEMS shell has a PCI command ’pci’ which makes it possible to read/write configuration space, print the current PCI configuration and print out a configuration C-file for the static or peripheral library.
+The RTEMS shell has a PCI command 'pci' which makes it possible to read/write configuration space, print the current PCI configuration and print out a configuration C-file for the static or peripheral library.